etarix-com/requirements/README.md

 `/public/components/footer/footer.ejs` and `/public/components/footer/_footer.scss`

 ## GitHub
 So that our developers can continue working on the project and we can better understand the work steps, please use GitHub.
+We provide you with a Git repository for each project.

 ### Workflow
 Unless otherwise agreed, we work with feature, develop, production and master branches.